allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 [similar problems](https://www.couchbase.com/forums/t/frequent-timeouts-and-requests-over-threshold-for-subdocgetrequests-via-reactive-java-sdk/30211).

-### What source code says?
+### What source code says

 A thorough analysis of the codebase reveals a definitive cause for the performance degradation observed.
 It's important to note that Couchbase requires
-[decompression](https://docs.couchbase.com/server/current/learn/buckets-memory-and-storage/compression.html) of a document for any lookup or manipulation operation, whether the document is retrieved from _RAM_ or disk.
+[decompression](https://docs.couchbase.com/server/current/learn/buckets-memory-and-storage/compression.html) of a document for any lookup or manipulation operation, whether the document is retrieved from RAM or disk.
 Let’s start from a point where Couchbase starts doing [lookups](https://github.com/couchbase/kv_engine/blob/cf020888d2e09b132a02c90b99e160044ddabb11/daemon/subdocument.cc#L568) on a decompressed object:

 ```